kappius/local_amazon_eb/README.md

 #### Setup a cleaner

 supervisor installation generate a clean_versions file that clean all versions deployed to each worker.
-It's only clean historical versions, and don't remove worker from production (just some minutes offline)
+It's only clean historical versions, and don't remove worker from production

 ### Worker
 Using Ubuntu and GIT: